 A well-planned outdoor lighting system can transform how a property looks after dark and make patios feel more comfortable after sunset.
 Homeowners exploring landscape lighting in Austin usually want a setup that highlights their best outdoor features without overpowering the natural setting.

 Climate and the scale of the landscape guide the design, while oak canopies and stone facades call for a carefully considered spread of light.
 Thoughtfully chosen angles further prevent glare from spilling into windows, preserving the calm, inviting atmosphere of your evenings.
+Factors such as soil conditions and the depth at which landscape lighting wire should be buried can also influence the long-term durability of an outdoor lighting system.

 What a Beam Angle Means in Outdoor Lighting